itsmeshyam619/Qoutes_app/README.md

-# DevOps Jokes App
+# "Qoutes" App

-A simple web application to view, add, edit, and delete DevOps jokes and motivational quotes.
+A simple web application to view, add, edit, and delete motivational quotes.
 Built with Python (Flask), HTML, CSS, and Prometheus metrics for monitoring.

 ## Features

-- **View all quotes/jokes**
+- **View all quotes**
 - **Get a random quote**
 - **Add new quotes**
 - **Edit existing quotes**